esa/pykep/doc/sphinx/documentation.rst

 =================================       =============================================================================
 Name                                    Description
 =================================       =============================================================================
-PyKEP.AU                                An astronomical unit in meters PyKEP.DAY2SEC                           Conversion factor from days to seconds PyKEP.DAY2YEAR                          Conversion factor from days to years PyKEP.DEG2RAD                           Conversion factor from degrees to radians
+PyKEP.AU                                One astronomical unit in meters PyKEP.DAY2SEC                           Conversion factor from days to seconds PyKEP.DAY2YEAR                          Conversion factor from days to years PyKEP.DEG2RAD                           Conversion factor from degrees to radians